 Content, UX Content

-By UX content, I understand small pieces of text or copy, published on:
+By UX content, we understand small pieces of text or copy, published on:

 - Error pages (for example, Error 404);